 A What Can I Do About My Pain?

 Personal injuries can arise from many sources, such as car accidents, falls or a work injury.
-One thing these injury victims usually have in common is pain.
+One thing these injury victims usually share is pain.
 The location and type of pain may vary, but everyone wants to know how they can better handle pain after an accident.
 September is Pain Awareness Month, and there are many excellent resources if you suffer from acute or chronic pain.

 This article supplements our prior writings about pain and inflammation, traumatic brain injury, and memory loss after a car accident.
 We attempt to explain the mechanics behind pain and why relief can be so hard to come by.
-We then finish with a few suggestions to help reduce your pain.
-For most people, there is hope.
-Continue reading to figure out what might work best for you.
+We then finish with a few suggestions to help reduce and handle your pain.

 Everyone knows pain when they feel it, but what exactly is “pain”?
 It is not just that uncomfortable feeling that tells you something may be wrong.
 Pain is a signal in your nervous system that is usually associated with tissue damage.
 Think of it as the body’s fire alarm.
 Your body is sending out an alert to get you to safety now and to teach you to avoid the injury-causing issue later.